-We sometimes make the mistake of thinking that a vacation has to involve flying, or covering great distances via some other elaborate, pricey conveyance, such as a cruise ship.
-But here at Budget Travel we've always liked to mix our globe-spanning coverage with ultra-local finds, too.
+A great vacation doesn't have to involve flying, or covering great distances via some other elaborate, pricey conveyance, such as a cruise ship.
+Here at Budget Travel we've always liked to mix our globe-spanning coverage with ultra-local finds, too.
 And our Road Trip department is the heart and soul of that commitment.
-In fact, we've even launched the Ultimate Road Trips App to put more than 70 American road trips at your fingertips.
+In fact, we've even launched the FREE Ultimate Road Trips App to put more than 70 Great American Drives at your fingertips.
 Here, we share five of our favorite American drives, which combine accessibility and affordability with awesome scenery, great food, history, and the nicest folks to meet along the way.
 We invite you to fire up your GPS, fill up your tank, and get up and go!

 BLUE RIDGE PARKWAY

 From Washington, D.C., to the Great Smoky Mountains